Frederic-Luchting/ThreadStarvation/README.md

 ---

-## ChatGpt
+## ChatGpt for cartoons, story telling, ...

 I asked ChatGpt before to create the mermaid diagrams but was all crap, copilot could fix it.
-But I also asked ChatGpt to create a 4 slide comic strip just based on this readme and source code.
+But I also asked ChatGpt to create a comic strip.
+All just based on one-shot prompt and readme and source code.

 ![comic](./images/ChatGPT-4-cartoon.png)